Join over 150k subscribers to get the latest articles, podcast episodes, and data-packed reports—in your inbox, every week.

 In the meantime, some resources:

 VP, User Research

-Roberta Dombrowski is the VP, UXR at User Interviews.
+Roberta Dombrowski is a (former) VP, UXR at User Interviews.
 In her free time, Roberta is a Career Coach and Mindfulness teacher through Learn Mindfully.